oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

 This document provides a high-level solution definition for the Oracle solution and aims at describing the current state, to-be state as well as a potential 'Lift' project scope and timeline.
 The Lift parts will be described as a physical implementable solution.
 The intended purpose is to provide all parties involved with a clear and well-defined insight into the scope of work and intention of the project as it will be done as part of the Oracle Lift service.

 The document may refer to a 'Workload', which summarizes the full technical solution for a customer (You) during a single engagement.
 The Workload is described in chapter [Workload Requirements and Architecture](#workload-requirements-and-architecture).
-In some cases Oracle offers an implementation service called 'Lift', which has its dedicated scope and is typically a subset of the initial Workload.
-The Lift project, architecture, and implementation details are documented in chapter Oracle Lift Project and Architecture and in chapter Oracle Lift Implementation.
+In some cases, Oracle offers an implementation service called 'Lift', which has its dedicated scope and is typically a subset of the initial Workload.
+The Lift project, architecture, and implementation details are documented in the chapter Oracle Lift Project and Architecture and in the chapter Oracle Lift Implementation.

 This is a living document, additional sections will be added as the engagement progresses resulting in a final Workload Architecture Document to be handed over at the end of the engagement.
 Where Oracle Lift is involved, detailed design sections will be added after customer acceptance of the content of the Workload Architecture Document as it stands at the time acceptance is requested.